Redmond Hunt History: How Trophy Rock Was Made

 Inside the mine it stays a moderate 45-60 ℉.
 The 80 x 30-foot tunnels are open and airy, but without the glow of headlights, it’s as black as ink.
 Our stacked tunnels zigzag into the mine and descend four levels, or 480 feet, underground.

 We use a drill-and-blast method to remove mineral rock from the mine.
-First, we drill into the face and use explosives to break the salt into large chunks.
-We then crush, load, and haul the rock to the surface to sort, package, and ship to you.
+First, we drill into the face and break the salt into large chunks.
+It's then crushed, loaded, and hauled to the surface to sort, package, and ship to you.

 Since the Redmond mine opened over six decades ago, livestock and humans have benefited from and loved our mineral salt.
 Sixteen years ago, we realized deer love it too—and Trophy Rock was born.

 At Redmond Hunt, we’re proud of our deep roots and mined-in-America rocks.
-Mostly we’re proud to bring you quality products made by nature that replenish the land and help animals grow.
+Mostly we’re proud to bring you quality products made by nature that replenish the land and help deer grow.

 YOU MAY ALSO LIKE